Nzen/Simpletron/README.md

+_This branch closed for the forseeable future.
+Reimplementing in Java is premature._

 Deitel's _How to Program_ books (Java, C++, C#) have a couple exercises to emulate the other aspects of the programming environment.
 The first example is the VM that they call Simpletron.
 To incentivize learning Python, I implemented it.
 The second exercise involves creating a BASIC-esque compiler to generate its machine code.
 The complete version is tagged as '1.0' subsequent commits (& branches?) reflect optional improvements to the pair.

 ## RUNNING INSTRUCTIONS